 Shortly after leaving the Senate, President James K. Polk appointed him as the US Secretary of State.
 His crowning achievement in the state department came when he secured a deal with Great Britain over the Oregon boundary issue.

-Minister to England
+Top Diplomat to England

 After missing out on the chance to compete in the 1852 U.S. presidential election, Buchanan accepted President Franklin Pierce’s appointment to the position of Minister to England.